-Garbage is piled so high, Snohomish County dumps need to close before it combusts
+Garbage is piled so high, Snohomish County dumps need to close before trash combusts

 “Our quick-acting staff were able to get it down off the pile, spread it out, and the fire was put out very quickly,” Snyder said.

-A 24-hour “fire watch” has been instituted for the past couple of weeks, she said, and workers are vigilantly monitoring the heat of the piles while also keeping an eye out for smoke and flames.
+A 24-hour “fire watch” has been instituted for about 10 days, she said, and workers are vigilantly monitoring the heat of the piles while also keeping an eye out for smoke and flames.

 Unlike King County, Snohomish County has no direct access to open landfills.
 All garbage, from construction debris to residential trash, must be placed in shipping containers, driven to a rail system in Everett and then taken by train to a landfill in Klickitat County.